ningg/simple-demo-web-project/spring.md

 * [Spring MVC HelloWorld Using Maven in Eclipse][Spring MVC HelloWorld Using Maven in Eclipse]
 * [解决“Dynamic Web Module 3.0 requires Java 1.6 or newer.”错误][解决“Dynamic Web Module 3.0 requires Java 1.6 or newer.”错误]
+* [How to solve “Dynamic Web Module 3.1 requires Java 1.7 or newer” in Eclipse][How to solve “Dynamic Web Module 3.1 requires Java 1.7 or newer” in Eclipse]